ValentinTT/g5earch-api/README.md

 This is an API REST made with Java and Spring Boot.
 It allows you to search and index (upload and download) .txt files through 3 different endpoints.

 >## Documentation
-To read the documentation, open the link below from your local repository .\g5earch-api\resources\Documentation\index.html
+To read the documentation, open the following link from your local repository .\g5earch-api\resources\Documentation\index.html

 >## Requirements